 Marriage and Children

-Both single and living in Great Ellingham, Benjamin Turner married Mary Gosling in the Parish Church at Great Ellingham on April 9th, 1782.
+Benjamin Turner married Mary Gosling in the Parish Church at Great Ellingham on April 9th, 1782.
+They were both single and living in the village.

 The couple’s son Edward was baptised in the same church just two month’s later on the 2nd June.
 Sadly, Benjamin and Mary buried Edward on March 5th, 1784.
 Their son had not reached his second birthday.